Depth-Wise Attention (DWAtt): A Layer Fusion Method for Data-Efficient Classification: Discussion

 The two models presented and highlighted---\modelname{DWAtt} and \modelname{Concat}---are aggregate views of the features of all intermediate Transformer layers $\{\vz_\In \mid \In \in |L|\}$ (see \Secref{sec:method}). \modelname{DWAtt}'s added module requires access to the last layer's $\vz_L$ to form the query, while \modelname{Concat} does not.
 Neither method makes any use of external signals such as, for example, a task embedding vector.

-These three points together present an underlying property of the modeling capacity of \modelname{DWAtt} and \modelname{Concat}: \emph{The depth-wise layer mixing arrives at a model that is, at most, as expressive as the underlying sequence-modeler}.
-See \Figref{fig:conll-ft-fe} where layer fusion under FE approaches but does not exceed FT, while all methods are similar under FT.
+These three points together present an underlying property of the modeling capacity of \modelname{DWAtt} and \modelname{Concat} when \emph{fully-tuned}: \emph{The depth-wise layer mixing arrives at a model which is at most as expressive as the underlying sequence-modeler}.
+See \Figref{fig:conll-ft-fe} where layer fusion under FE nears but does not exceed FT, while all methods are similar under FT.

 \paragraph{Modeling Dimensions.} \modelname{DWAtt} and \modelname{Concat} operate \emph{depth-wise} over a sequence-modeling model.
 By that very nature, it may not be the best option when the task at hand requires increased or improved \emph{spatial} abstraction---the ability to learn connections on a spatial axis (e.g. between tokens in sequences in a text Transformer).
 Then, adding extra Transformer layers or full finetuning may be better options.